iptv-org/iptv/.github/CONTRIBUTING.md

 - `channels/`
   - `ad.m3u`: country specific playlist.
   - ...
-  - `int.m3u`: playlist for channels not belonging to any one particular country.
-These are usually channels that broadcast exclusively on the internet.
-  - ...
   - `unsorted.m3u`: playlist with channels not yet sorted.
 - `scripts/`
+  - `categories.json`: list of supported categories.
   - `format.js`: used within GitHub Action to sort channels and remove duplicates from each playlist.
   - `generate.js`: used within GitHub Action to generate all additional playlists.
-  - `helper.js`: contains functions that are used in other scripts.
+  - `parser.js`: contains functions for parsing playlists.
-  - `test.js`: allows you to automatically test all channels in a playlist.
+  - `regions.json`: list of supported region codes.
+  - `test.js`: script for channel testing.
   - `update-readme.js`: used within GitHub Action to update the `README.md` file.
+  - `utils.js`: contains functions that are used in other scripts.
 - `index.m3u`: main playlist that contains links to all playlists in the `channels/` folder.
 - `README.md`: project description generated from the contents of the `.readme/` folder.